 In my experience, sensitivity is at the skin surface rather than much deeper though of course, poking about as you try to find deqi can be sore if you don’t know what you’re doing.

 It nourishes the Liver energy, Liver Blood and Liver Yin.
-It doesn’t seem to increase Liver Yang: if anything it pacifies it, and so helps to relax the tendons and what are called the collaterals.
+Liver 8 doesn’t seem to increase Liver Yang: if anything it pacifies it, and so helps to relax the tendons and what are called the collaterals.

 It moves and invigorates the uterus and its Blood.

 Liver 8 strengthens the actions of the genitals.

 It helps the Bladder gather and redistribute the fluids, transforming them so that they can be flushed out.
 (The fluids meant here are all the extraneous fluids that otherwise obstruct the free flow of qi in the body.
 Mostly that means from Damp and Phlegm.)

 By clarifying the liquids it produces those the Liver needs for its Yin and Blood.
 Consequently it helps to clear swelling in the abdomen caused by Damp which takes the point into its second sphere of action.

 Deficiency in the lower abdomen energy can lead to anal bleeding, spermatorrhoea and nocturnal emissions: this point helps them all, as well as some forms of impotence.

 By nourishing Liver Blood and Yin it relaxes tight tendons.